 Because of its durability and hardness, acacia wood is also used to create kitchen accessories such as serveware.
 You will find that solid acacia wood makes the perfect cutting board/cheeseboard, serving tray, or salad bowl.
-These are just a few items that can be made from the sustainable acacia tree.
+These are just a few items made from the sustainable acacia tree.

-The wood harvested from the acacia tree is not just strong, but it's also quite stunning.
-The unique grain patterns and contrasting colors create a truly beautiful appearance.
+The wood harvested from the acacia tree is not just strong, but it’s also quite stunning.
+The unique grain patterns and contrasting colors create an attractive appearance.
 When the wood is expertly crafted and finished, it will have a distinctive look that everyone will love.
 Just remember to protect your acacia wood kitchenware by rubbing it with mineral oil.

 Interestingly, when pressed, the wood releases essential oils.
 These can be used to make some medicines.
-They can also be used to make perfumes and skincare products, producing a honey-like smell.
+They can also make perfumes and skincare products, producing a honey-like smell.

 Caring For Acacia Wood

 This distinctive wood needs to be cared for to maintain its natural beauty and durability.
-Luckily, care for this sustainable wood is quite easy.
+Luckily, caring for this sustainable wood is relatively easy.
 Acacia wood requires handwashing with warm soapy water, then dried with a soft cloth or air-dried.
 After each cleaning, it is recommended to protect your acacia wood with the proper wood preservative.
 Make sure you:

 - do NOT leave your acacia wood decor or serveware in direct sunlight.